ctdarwell/TASSELmanip/README.md

 4. `LDheatmapMaker_cbar.v1.0.py` depends on R output from `mkHM.R`

 Makes an annotated LD heatmap featuring genes, markers and/or regions of interest.
-Under `#PARAMS` you can change:
+In the script, under `#PARAMS` you can change:

 Input file - `file`